Omoshlawi/smart_cafteria/README.md

     City varchar(255) DEFAULT 'Sandnes'
 );

-//The DEFAULT constraint can also be used to insert system values, by using functions like GETDATE():
+--The DEFAULT constraint can also be used to insert system values, by using functions like GETDATE():

 CREATE TABLE Orders (
     ID int NOT NULL,